MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-prepare-for-your-project.md

 ---
-title: Prepare for your Mesh Cloud Scripting Project
+title: Prepare for your first Mesh Cloud Scripting project
-description: Learn how to prepare to create a project that uses Mesh Cloud Scripting. ms.service: mesh
+description: Learn how to prepare for creating your first Mesh Cloud Scripting project ms.service: mesh
 author: typride
 ms.author: vinnietieto
-ms.date: 3/7/2024
+ms.date: 3/12/2024
 ms.topic: Guide
 keywords: Microsoft Mesh, scripting, cloud scripting, visual scripting, coding
 ---

-# Prepare for your Mesh Cloud Scripting Project
+# Prepare for your first Mesh Cloud Scripting project

 ## Overview

-In this article, you'll learn about how to prepare for your Mesh Cloud Scripting project.
-You'll need some of the information chosen during this process to [build and publish your project](../../make-your-environment-available/build-and-publish-your-environment.md) with the necessary [Cloud Scripting details](./cloud-scripting-provide-details.md).
+In this article, you'll learn about how to prepare for your first Mesh Cloud Scripting project.
+You'll need some of the information you'll choose during this process to [build and publish your project](../../make-your-environment-available/build-and-publish-your-environment.md) with the necessary [Cloud Scripting details](./cloud-scripting-provide-details.md).

 [Learn more about Mesh Cloud Scripting Infrastructure and management](cloud-scripting-setup-infrastructure.md).